Dale-Xu1/triangle-image/README.md

 ## Overview

-This program attempts to convert an image to be represented by a set of triangles as closely as possible.
-The algorithm isn't particularly fast, taking around 10 minutes for 100 triangles, nor is it that accurate.
-Most of the time, the result will look like a blurred version of the original image.
-However, if I do say so myself, the output usually makes a really nice wallpaper.
+This program attempts to approximate an image using a set of triangles as closely as possible.
+The algorithm isn't particularly fast, taking around 10 minutes for 100 triangles, nor is it very accurate.
+Most of the time, the result will look like a blurred version of the original image, though edge detection is taken into account in an attempt to compensate.
+Despite the many flaws, I do have to say the results make really nice wallpapers.

 ## Setup

-The algorithm was written in GLSL and TypeScript, so upon cloning, download the dependencies:
+The algorithm was written in GLSL (via WebGL) and TypeScript, so Node.js is required to run it.

+Upon cloning, install the dependencies:

 ```bash
 npm install
 ```

-To create and run a production build:
+Next, create and run a production build:

 ```bash
 npm run build